search

 • Site reputation abuse: Established sites allowing low-quality third-party content to be published under their brand for SEO benefit.

-The takeaway is clear: AI can assist with content creation, but the final output must reflect genuine expertise and be reviewed by a real person who can vouch for its accuracy.
+AI can assist with content creation, but the final output must reflect genuine expertise and be reviewed by someone who can vouch for its accuracy.
+Google’s quality raters are specifically trained to look for signs that “experience” claims are fabricated.

 Schema Markup for E-E-A-T Signals